the-events-calendar/the-events-calendar-category-colors/README.md

 ### Settings page

-* function for color picker for category background
-* function for color of category text (black or white)
 * warning if _The Events Calendar_ not installed
 * function to return event category slugs to array
+* function to fill array with slugs and colors

 ### CSS

 * add this dynamic stylesheet to load only in calendar pages
-* function to write out _custom_ css entries per category/color combination
+* <strike>function to write out _custom_ css entries per category/color combination</strike>

 ### plugin